 Each year the IVTS organises 2-3 scientific meetings.
 This includes a symposium at the annual meting of the British Toxicology Society (BTS) to which the IVTS is affiliated.
-Our annual meeting is held in November over two days, with topics ranging from regulatory issues through to innovative in vitro models and provides an excellent forum for sharing information and cross-sector and cross-disciplinary collaboration.
+Our annual meetings include topics ranging from regulatory issues through to innovative in vitro models and provides an excellent forum for sharing information and cross-sector and cross-disciplinary collaboration.
 A list of previous IVTS organised meetings can be found here.

 We welcome ideas for future meetings and issues or debates relating to in vitro toxicology, so if you have a suggestion please contact any member of the committee.